aman-sawarn/aman-sawarn.github.io/index.md

 <br>
 ## INDUSTRY EXPERIENCE
 ---

+### Jio Platforms Ltd. - JioTV and JIOTV+(also JioCinema in the past)
+#### Data Scientist  :  Nov 2021 - Till Date
+##### Bengaluru, India

+** Build and Maintained systems to recommend similar shows(go to any of the platforms mentioned above, search a show, watch it and then see the similar shows recommended- if you think its awesome, drop a heart.
+If you think, it could be improved- reach out with your feedback and suggestions) to users.
+** Trained Models to create embeddings for Show Genres, Category, actors and directors .
+*
+* Used BERT, and other LLMs for feature extractions and integrated it with various existing recommendation systems.
+* Enhanced various existing products with new versions and _boosted CTRs by xx percentage_ .

 ### HT Media Ltd. - Shine.com
 #### Data Scientist  :  October 2020 - Till Date